İslahiye District Public Library: Redevelopment project

 The prison building was converted into a library after restoration works financed by Adnan Bali, CEO of İşbank, one of the major commercial banks in Turkey.
 It was named "Sabiha-Aziz Bali District Public Library" (Sabiha-Aziz Bali İlçe Halk Kütüphanesi) in honor of Adnan Bali's parents "Sabiha-Aziz Bali Library".
 One year after the closing of the 61-year old prison, the library opened in a ceremony attended by local politicians on 21 August 2020.

 Adnan Bali grew up in İslahiye, a small southern town.
 His father Aziz Bali, a local government official with limited income, built up a private home library to teache his children.
 His mother Sabiha Bali, who died in 2019, opened up the home library, which was the only library in the neighborhood, to all children in order to instill a love of reading.
 There are reading rooms, meeting rooms and a computer room in the library.
-One of the wards is kept in order to preserve the memory of the building and carry it to the future.
+One of the wards is kept in order to preserve the memory of the building.

 It is one of the three public libraries in İslahiye district.
-The others are Altınüzüm Public Library and İslahiye Yeşilyurt Public Library.
+The others are Altınüzüm and İslahiye Yeşilyurt.

-In media
+Documentary

-The story of the redevelopment project featured in a documentary film directed by Vedat Atasoy.
+The story of the redevelopment project features in a documentary film directed by Vedat Atasoy.